sparklingdataocean/gh-pages/_posts/2017-10-03-word2vec2graphNeighbors.markdown

 In the previous post we played with
 <i><a href="https://sparklingdataocean.github.io/gh-pages/2017/09/28/word2vec2graphPageRank/">Page Rank for Word2Vec2Graph</a></i>.

-<p>In this post we will look at different ways to find neighbors via the Word2Vec2Graph model.</p>
+<p>In this post we will look at different ways to find neighbors - via Word2Vec model and via Word2Vec2Graph model.</p>

 <p><h3>Two Connected Components with Page Rank </h3>